avinash0309/BRAIN-TUMOR-SEGEMENTATION-OF-LOW-GRADE-GLIOMAS/Code/README.md

 4. The Ipyhton notebook "multires_Unet_Train.ipnynb" explains the training of MultiRes-Unet model.

 5.1.
 The Ipyhton notebook "Proposed_unet_train.ipnynb" explains the training of Proposed Unet model.
-Proposed a U-net model that gives a Better result compared to the Normal Unet and MultiRes Unet model.
+We Propose a U-net model that gives a Better result compared to the Normal Unet and MultiRes Unet model.
 Our proposed model consists of a Dowsampling Path, Proposed Multires Upath and an Upsampling Path.

  Down Sampling Block: The architecture of the Downsampling block consists of: